remix-run/remix-website/data/posts/remix-i18n.md

 When you are going to implement i18n with any framework, you should to consider if they provide **MULTIPLE PRACTICAL & FLEXIBLE options**.

-I insist that a lot in [my i18n talk][remixconf-arisa] because otherwise, your DX will be painful, and your users also need to sacrifice their UX for some inconvenience due to the technical limitations of the frameworks.
-I'm not saying that other frameworks are inadequate.
-But it's true I had nightmares with other frameworks when I was working on i18n projects, such as not being able to modify slugs programmatically, requiring to install extra npm packages, etc.
+I insist on this a lot in [my i18n talk][remixconf-arisa] because otherwise your DX will be painful and you will likely end up sacrificing UX due to the technical limitations of the frameworks.
+I'm not saying that other frameworks are inadequate, but I have experienced nightmares with other frameworks when I was working on i18n projects, such as not being able to modify slugs programmatically, requiring extra npm packages, etc.

 i18n is a complex topic, and there's more than a straightforward way to implement it.
 That's why we need several practical and flexible options to find the best way to implement i18n for each project.